loda-lang/loda-programs/programs/oeis/list2.md

 * [A215147](http://oeis.org/A215147) ([L15 program](215/A215147.asm)): For n odd, a(n)= 1^2+2^2+3^2+...+n^2; for n even, a(n)=(1^2+2^2+3^2+...+n^2) + 1.
 * [A215148](http://oeis.org/A215148) ([L03 program](215/A215148.asm)): a(n) = 23*n + 1.
 * [A215149](http://oeis.org/A215149) ([L08 program](215/A215149.asm)): a(n) = n * (1 + 2^(n-1)).
+* [A215191](http://oeis.org/A215191) ([L64 program](215/A215191.asm)): Number of arrays of 4 0..n integers with no sum of consecutive elements equal to a disjoint adjacent sum of an equal number of elements.
 * [A215229](http://oeis.org/A215229) ([L69 program](215/A215229.asm)): Number of length-6 0..k arrays connected end-around, with no sequence of L<n elements immediately followed by itself (periodic "squarefree").
 * [A215414](http://oeis.org/A215414) ([L07 program](215/A215414.asm)): Unix epoch timestamp for start of year, beginning with 1970.
 * [A215459](http://oeis.org/A215459) ([L10 program](215/A215459.asm)): Arises in quick gossiping without duplicate transmission.